EvanRufus/QuickYolo/README.md

 # QuickYolo
-This is a web/model for trying Yolo v5 / v8.
+This is a web/model for trying Yolo v5 or v8.
 You can upload your vedio or photo to test.
 Have fun here!